tcse-iscas/cachecheck/README.md

 First, you need to replace `$SPARK_HOME/core/src/main/scala/org/apache/spark/rdd/RDD.scala` with `cachecheck/core/instrument/RDD.scala` and replace `$SPARK_HOME/core/src/main/scala/org/apache/spark/SparkContext.scala` with `cachecheck/core/instrument/SparkContext.scala`.
 We use Spark-2.4.3 in our experiment.
 If you use other Spark versions, you may need to manually add our trace collection code to the proper place, since directly replacing files may be incompatiable.

-Then, you can build a Spark with the trace collection by running the command in `$SPARK_HOME/`:
+Then, you can build the instrumented Spark by running the command in `$SPARK_HOME/`:
 ```bash
 mvn package -DskipTests
 ```